 I was lucky enough to be included in the Forbes 30 under 30

 Most importantly, we got over 10,000 happy customers that we helped solve a problem

-I think picking the right faculty and ultimately having access to quality education is one of those things that not only have a positive ROI, but that change the trajectory of your life for good.
+I think picking the right university and ultimately having access to quality education is one of those things that not only have a positive ROI, but that change the trajectory of your life for good.
 I honestly can’t imagine how I would have been able to achieve the things I had achieved so far without the help of E.A..

-The colleagues and the faculty staff are the key of this model.
+The colleagues and the university staff are the key of this model.
 As a student at E.A., I had access to relevant, applicable information.
 We were constantly working on case studies and sharing small learnings or breaktroughs that each of us, individually, had.
 Overall, it equipped me with the self-awareness, support and direction that an entrepreneur needs to start experimenting.